learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 The one benefit of storing all six lottery numbers separately is that we had a really easy way to access each individual number.
 For example, we could just reference `powerBall` to grab the sixth number.
 Luckily, `Array`s offer an equally simple syntax for accessing individual members.
-How can we access particular elements in an `Array` when we need it?

 ## Access the Elements in an Array